Bhasim/hamburger-icon-animations/README.md

 ### About Project

-A simple page to apply the idea of a hamburger menu On the flags of some European countries.
+A simple page to apply the idea of Hamburger menu animation On the flags of some European countries.

 ##### Developed With